-When a brass player plays any note, if they are very precise, they will directly land almost exactly on the correct pitch and create a very precise attack, but it is often also "missed" on purpose and a quick flutter attack then happens.
+When a woodwind instrument player plays any note, if they are very precise, they will directly land almost exactly on the correct pitch and create a very precise attack, but it is often also "missed" on purpose and a quick flutter attack then happens.
 You can use the Transition flutter value to control how much of this you want.
 Right click on this slider (just like for any other slider) to choose to control it with a MIDI CC or a host automation.

 Another very important aspect of legatos is what happens during the transition itself.
-On a trombone, there are no valves, so the transition is just air change.
-On valve instruments, however, there is something called half-valve which happens while the valve is being pressed.
-This effect can be noticed on two occasions: while playing gliding legatos or when using the pitch bend.
-You can control how much of that effect you want for each situation.
+On reed instruments, a timbre variation happens when the player moves their jaw while playing (putting more or less pressure on the reed).
+This effect can be noticed on three occasions: while playing legatos, when playing a vibrato or when using the pitch bend.
+You can control how much of that effect you want for legatos and pitch bends; the part for the vibrato is fixed.